Maurice Hauriou

 Maurice Hauriou (17 August 1856 – 12 March 1929) was a French jurist and sociologist whose writings shaped French administrative law in the late 19th and early 20th century.

-Hauriou taught public law at the University of Toulouse since 1888, and constitutional law since 1920.
+Hauriou taught public law at the Toulouse School of Law at the Toulouse Capitole University beginning in 1888, and constitutional law from 1920 on.
 His work gave French administrative law a new dogmatic basis, including through his textbooks Précis de droit administratif et de droit public général (1892), Précis élémentaire de droit administratif (1925), Précis de droit constitutionnel (1923) and Principes de droit public (1910).

 Biography

 Hauriou studied at the Lycée d'Angoulême.
 He studied law at the University of Bordeaux where he would obtain his license in 1876 and eventually his doctorate in 1879.
 He especially distinguished himself in Roman law as well as civil law.

 After failing twice at Agrégation, in 1880 and 1881, he achieved the first place in this examination in 1882.
 This success is particularly significant, as the agrégation of 1882 was referred to as the "Great examination" (French: grand concours), because of its notable participants: Maurice Hauriou at 1st place, Henry Berthélemy at the 4th, Léon Duguit at the 6th, Léon Michoud at the 15th.
 These figures, alongside Adhémar Esmein and Raymond Carré de Malberg are considered the "founders of modern French public law" as per Philippe Malaurie.